updated November 2025

 logpath = /var/log/bind/bind.log

-A final step is to adjust the standard filter for the named-refused-tcp jail to ensure that log lines with both query-errors: and rate-limit: are matched.
+A final step is to adjust the standard filter for the named-refused-tcp jail to ensure that log lines with both query-errors:, rate-limit: and security-errors:are matched.
 Create the file

 /etc/fail2ban/filter.d/named-refused.local:-